 In preparation for the upcoming MPI General Rate Application, CAC Manitoba expects to draw on its extensive network of stakeholder organizations, academics and consumer advocates through meetings and consultations to inform its submissions and positions.
-In order to enhance community capacity and its own knowledge, CAC Manitoba will be forming a special advisory committee to assist it in critically assessing the MPI application and the record.
+In order to enhance community capacity and its own knowledge.